eagereyes/node-ip2cc/README.md

 });
 ```

-### Function lookUp(ipaddress, callback)
+### Function lookUp(ipaddress, [callback])

-This function performs the lookup and calls the callback, which gets two parameters: `callback(ip, cc)`, where ip is the ipaddress the way it was passed to the function, and cc is the two-letter country code if one was found, or null if not.
+This function performs the lookup and calls the callback (if provided), which gets two parameters: `callback(ip, cc)`, where ip is the ipaddress the way it was passed to the function, and cc is the two-letter country code if one was found, or null if not.
 In addition to the typical dot-notation string, the IP address can be a string containing the IP address as a single number, or the number itself.

-On the first call, `lookUp()` will initiate the IP data to be loaded from disk.
-Calls to `lookUp()` while the data is loading are queued, and are performed in the order in which they were received.
+In addition to the asynchronous pattern, `lookUp()` can also be used synchronously: it returns the two-letter country code in any case, whether it is called with a `callback` parameter or not.

 ### Function listen(port)